Seraaron/agora/srd/Principles.md

 **The key is to recognize them, change them, and then move on**; rather than clinging on for weeks trying to make them work.  _Every game requires it's own set of skills_, and as with all skills, the more you practice the better you get: So get out there, [[Character Assembly|go make a character]], write some Principles, play the game, _possibly die_ (or retire?), and then do it all again!

 ---

-### Retired Principles

-It can be productive and useful to [[Taking notes|keep a notebook]] or list somewhere of all the previous Principles you've written; so you can mark which ones were completed, which ones failed, which ones changed (and how they changed, or why), and which ones were duds.

-> #eg
-> #unfinished